Improve Circulation: Supplements & Tips that Work

 Are you feeling weary?
 Are your hands or feet chilly, numb, or tingly even though the weather is warm?
 Does it seem like you’re not thinking clearly?
-The problem could be poor circulation, as Doris discovered.
+The problem could be poor circulation.

 The circulatory system — composed of the heart, arteries, veins, and smaller blood vessels — is the unsung hero of good health.
 Like breathing and digestion, circulation operates on autopilot.
 We don’t have to do anything to make circulation happen, but there are plenty of things we can do to support and even improve it.
 That’s good, because boosting circulation benefits the entire body, including mental processes, hearing, and vision.